rundeck/rundeck/docs/en/manual/03-basics.md

 ## History

-History for queued ad-hoc commands, as well as, temporary and saved Job executions  is stored by the Rundeck server.
+History for queued ad-hoc commands, as well as,
+Job executions  is stored by the Rundeck server.
 History data can be filtered and viewed inside the "History" page.

 ![History page](../figures/fig0211.png)

 ### Filtering event history

-By default, the History page will list history for the last day's executions.
+By default, the History page will list history for the 8 executions.
 The page contains a filter control that can be used to expand or limit the executions.